ethancjackson/foodprice-forecasting/README.md

 - Run the notebook `forecasting-nbeatsfredvars-experiment.ipynb` to produce retrospective forecasts using N-BEATS (with historical food CPI and other FRED variables)
 - Run the notebook `forecasting-neuralprophet-experiment.ipynb` to produce many retrospective forecasts using NeuralProphet (many combinations of lag sizes and additional regressors are considered).

+After these each of these notebooks have finished running, the resulting retrospective forecasts will be stored under the `./output` directory.
+For example, after running the notebook `forecasting-prophet-experiment.ipynb` using the default `output_path = 'prophet_TEST'` in Cell 2, you should find the following files in `./output/prophet_TEST`:

+- forecasts_2015-07-01.csv
+- forecasts_2016-07-01.csv
+- forecasts_2017-07-01.csv
+- forecasts_2018-07-01.csv
+- forecasts_2019-07-01.csv
+- forecasts_2010-07-01.csv
+- mean_fc_valid_metrics.csv

+You may also find other output files (i.e. plots and figures) if options to save figures are left enabled.

 ### Producing Forecasts

+After successfully loading data and running the `experiment` notebooks to produce retrospective forecasts, we can move on to searching for ensembles of retrospective forecasts that have the lowest average error (MAPE).

+- Run the notebook `forecasting-ensemble-experiment.ipynb` to produce the ensemble experiment output file `ensemble_results.pkl`.

+The file `ensemble_results.pkl` is a serialized Pandas DataFrame containing two types of important information.
+For each food category, it specifies the composition of the best ensemble in retrospective analysis (e.g. `prophet_TEST`, `nbeatsfredvars_TEST`, and `neuralprophet_202110_CUSR0000SAF112_nlags_24_TEST`) and the corresponding scores (mean and standard deviation MAPE).
+These scores can be used to charactarize uncertainty around future forecasts.

+With these results in hand, we can now produce this year's forecasts by refitting models (selected according to retrospective performance) that consume all available data.

+- Run the notebook `forecasting-prophet-final.ipynb` to produce final forecasts using Prophet.
+- Run the notebook `forecasting-nbeats-final.ipynb` to produce final forecasts using NBEATS (with historical food CPI only).
+- Run the notebook `forecasting-nbeatsfredvars-final.ipynb` to produce final forecasts using N-BEATS (with historical food CPI and other FRED variables)
+- Run the notebook `forecasting-neuralprophet-final.ipynb` to produce final forecasts using NeuralProphet, which depends on the presence of `ensemble_results.pkl` to indicate which features and number of lags to use.

+Finally, aggregate and analyze ensembles of final forecasts.

+- Run the notebook `forecasting-ensemble-final.ipynb` to produce this year's forecasts and analysis.

 ## Our Results